-Ben was in the Lake District along with Minia and the other young people, and Mala recalls his ecstatic letters describing the Lakes and his wonder at being there after all he had been through.
+Ben was in the Lake District along with Minia and the other young people.
+Mala recalls his ecstatic letters describing the Lakes and his wonder at being there after all he had been through.

-The journey that Trevor was to take involved following aspects of experiences that Minia and Mala had taken during their Holocaust experiences, and also their experiences and lives after their survival.
+The journey that Trevor was to take involved following aspects of the experiences that Minia and Mala had encountered during the Holocaust and their lives following their survival.

-This was intended to be a journey that would travel through time and experience, through emotions and sensitivities, and would be a muse on the powers of human resilience to overcome dreadful circumstances.
+This was intended to be a journey that would travel through time, experience, emotions and sensitivities, and would be a muse on the powers of human resilience to overcome dreadful circumstances.

-Minia experienced Lodz ghetto, Auschwitz, Chemnitz and Theresienstadt.
-Mala survived many experiences during the Holocaust, including Piotrkow ghetto, Ravensbruck and Bergen Belsen.
-These place names and lists describe nothing of the events and back stories that accompanied the lives of these two remarkable survivors and the journey Trevor was about to embark on was to be utterly compelling.
+Minia was held in Lodz ghetto, Auschwitz, Chemnitz and Theresienstadt.
+Mala survived many places during the Holocaust, including Piotrkow ghetto, Ravensbruck and Bergen Belsen.
+These place names and lists describe nothing of the events and back stories that accompanied the lives of these two remarkable survivors.
+The journey Trevor was about to embark on was to be utterly compelling.